A new probabilistic model for optimal frames in erasure's recovery

 We will prove that $\mathbb{E}_{RPM}$ is the smallest compared to $\mathbb{E}_{PM}$ and $\mathbb{E}_{CM}$.
 Further we will classify the three models in ascending order (See Propositions \ref{pro:comp_PM_CM} and \ref{pro:comp_RPM_PM}).

-A useful ingredient for our developments to this aim, is the following lemma known as Chebyshev inequality, and for which we give a sketch of the proof for the convenience of the reader. \begin{lem} Let $a:=(a_i)_{i=1}^m$ and $b:=(b_i)_{i=1}^m$ be two sequences of real numbers such that $a$ and $b$ are both increasing.
+A useful ingredient to achieve these comparisons, is the following lemma known as Chebyshev inequality, and for which we give a sketch of the proof for the convenience of the reader. \begin{lem} Let $a:=(a_i)_{i=1}^m$ and $b:=(b_i)_{i=1}^m$ be two sequences of real numbers such that $a$ and $b$ are both increasing.
 Then we have

 As a consequence, if $a$ is increasing and $b$ is decreasing then

 \end{lem} \begin{proof} In the case when $a$ and $b$ are both increasing, the result follows by expanding the sum

 and noting that $A\geq 0$. \end{proof}